MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/inventory-how-count-adjust-reclassify.md

 3. Perform the physical inventory.
 For more information, see [To perform a physical inventory](inventory-how-count-adjust-reclassify.md#to-perform-a-physical-inventory).

     > [!NOTE]
     >  You must count the item in all the bins that contain the particular item.
-If you delete some of the bin lines that the programme has retrieved for counting on the **Whse.
+If you delete some of the bin lines that application has retrieved for counting on the **Whse.
 Phys.
 Inventory** page, then you will not be counting all the items in the warehouse.
 If you later post such incomplete results in the Phys.
 Inventory Journal, the amounts posted will be incorrect.

 ## <a name="to-adjust-the-inventory-of-one-item"></a>To adjust the inventory of one item
 After you have made a physical count of an item in your inventory area, you can use the **Adjust Inventory** function to record the actual inventory quantity.